entourloupeschool/FtcRobotController-master-Dinitech-Quadra/README.md

 # 🤖 Dinitech #24042 - FTC DECODE (2025-2026)

-Welcome to the official robot software repository for **Team Dinitech #24042**.
+This is the Gornetix software repository of **Team Dinitech #24042**.
 We are currently competing in the **FIRST Tech Challenge (FTC) DECODE** season.
-The DiniTech team from Amédée Gordini High School, Annecy, France, is participating in the Top Fab competition, a international digital design and manufacturing challenge. 🗿 Passionate about innovation and prototyping, we apply our 3D and engineering skills to a concrete and ambitious project. 👊 Our goal: to showcase the excellence and expertise of the vocational track.
+We are team DiniTech from Amédée Gordini High School, Annecy, France.
+We are participating in the Top Fab competition, a international digital design and manufacturing challenge. 🗿 Passionate about innovation and prototyping, we apply our 3D and engineering skills to a concrete and ambitious project. 👊 Our goal: to showcase the excellence and expertise of the vocational track.

 ---

 ### 🚀 Tech Stack
-Our software architecture is built on top of the industry-standard FTC libraries to ensure high performance and precision:
+Our software architecture is built on top of FTC libraries to ensure high performance and precision:
 *   🏗️ **[FTCLib](https://ftclib.org/)**: A powerful wrapper for more efficient robot control.
 *   🏎️ **[Road Runner](https://rr.brott.dev/)**: Advanced motion profiling and autonomous pathing.
 *   📊 **[FTC Dashboard](https://github.com/acmerobotics/FTC-Dashboard)**: Real-time telemetry and parameter tuning.